mintgroen/ebus_tools/README.md

-# ebus_tools
+# ebusd_to_influsdb_tool

 A collection of Python scripts to extract data from an eBUS daemon, generate a schema, and push the data to an InfluxDB time-series database.

-This is useful for monitoring and visualizing data from your heating system or other eBUS-connected devices.
+This is useful for logging, monitoring, visualizing and preparing the data for machine learning from your heating system or other eBUS-connected devices.

+You need the full ebus deamon running an configured for HTTP requests and find out which devices are on the ebus network.
+Use `ebusctl info` to get all required system details.

 ## How it works